 Real and Natural communication in Business – Facebook Messenger

 Along with interacting with customers, Messenger for Business will allow businesses to create detailed messages featuring personalized or branded layouts to allow a complete online identity.
 Business on Messenger appears designed to make call center services more efficient.

 It will allow the creation of rich content and interactions between people and businesses with the following features: During the checkout flow on a company’s site, a customer can start a conversation with a company, ask the business’ free-form questions, receive updates from the company on things such as order confirmations, shipping status updates, cancel or place a new order, receiving quick responses.
 It allows companies to deliver customer purchase updates, shipment trackers, and retail receipts without exiting the app.
 All these interactions will contain real and natural communication.

-Business on Messenger platform will see developers easily build apps that integrate with it, allowing users to find new and fun ways to express themselves with videos, GIFs, audio clips, photos and more.
+Business on the Messenger platform will see developers easily build apps that integrate with it, allowing users to find new and fun ways to express themselves with videos, GIFs, audio clips, photos, and more.
 The content apps and tools platform from initial partners including Giphy, ESPN, and Jib Jab, are available in the messenger update.
 Several other features have been added to the messaging app, for example; people can now send money through Facebook Messenger.

 Should outsourcing companies buy this service from Facebook?
 This is a great service especially for those offering call center services, and building such an infrastructure internally can be very expensive.
 Businesses will get an efficient customer management system that allows them to interact with customers in a more personal way, at a very low cost.

 It is evident that Business on Facebook Messenger will serve more as the main way to communicate privately on Facebook and mobile for companies.
-Messenger will become more than just a chat platform; it will become a communication layer between business and the whole world.
+Messenger will become more than just a chat platform; it will become a communication layer between businesses and the whole world.